 Students at TDSA reside as geographically close as Toco Hills and Virginia Highlands and as far as Dunwoody, Sandy Springs, Marietta, Alpharetta, Norcross and beyond.
 Our families are affiliated with a wide variety of local synagogues including Congregation Beth Jacob, Young Israel of Toco Hills, The Kehilla, Congregation Ariel, Chabad of In-Town, Congregation Beth Tefilah, Chabad of North Fulton and more.

 Thirty-three percent of our students in grades K-8 qualify to participate in the Johns Hopkins Center for Talented Youth (CTY) program.
 Participants must have a score of 95th percentile or higher on a reasoning section of a nationally-normed standardized test.
 We are proud to offer a pull-out enrichment program to meet the needs of our gifted students in grades K-5.
 Students in the enrichment program are challenged to problem solve, innovate, investigate, create, and to work cooperatively with their peers.

 TDSA students also participate in the Georgia Math League and the National Geography Bee.

-Working as a liaison between parents, teachers and students, our Resource Coordinator helps to optimize the learning experience of any child who may be struggling academically.
-Parents and teachers alike may contact our Resource Coordinator to discuss learning issues that may arise over the course of a student's career.
+Working as a liaison between parents, teachers and students, our Learning Specialist helps to optimize the learning experience of any child who may be struggling academically.
+Parents and teachers alike may contact our Learning Specialist to discuss learning issues that may arise over the course of a student's career.